thevolcanomanishere/scaling-rpc-reads/README.md

 ## Why Use This Pattern?

 This project demonstrates a pattern for scaling blockchain RPC read operations using Server-Sent Events (SSE).
-Here's why this approach is beneficial compared to having each client read directly from the blockchain:
+It's important to note that this approach is not a one-size-fits-all solution for all blockchain reads, but rather it excels in specific scenarios:

+### Ideal Use Cases

+This pattern is particularly effective for:

+1. **Frequently Requested, Shared Data**: When many clients need the same piece of information, such as:
+   - The current price of an asset
+   - The total supply of a token
+   - The current gas price
+   - The latest block number

+2. **High-Frequency Updates**: Data that changes often and needs to be continuously monitored by multiple clients.

+3. **Read-Only Operations**: Operations that don't require writing to the blockchain or executing transactions.

+In these scenarios, the benefits of this pattern include:

-1. **Reduced Network Load**: Instead of every client making individual RPC calls to the blockchain, a single server acts as an intermediary.
+1. **Reduced Network Load**: Instead of every client making individual RPC calls to the blockchain for the same data, a single server acts as an intermediary.
 This significantly reduces the number of direct blockchain queries, lowering network congestion and potential costs associated with RPC calls.

 2. **Improved Scalability**: As the number of clients increases, the load on the blockchain node remains constant.
 The server can handle thousands of client connections while maintaining a single connection to the blockchain, allowing for better scalability.